 In the wake of events and protests across our nation and the world, we are compelled to witness to Christ’s commands to love, honor, and care for all people.
-Starting Monday, June 15, Highland Presbyterian Church will undertake a 21-Day Race Equity Challenge adapted by Myers Park Presbyterian Church and other congregations and designed by Dr. Eddie Moore.
+Highland Presbyterian Church is providing its members and others the opportunity to undertake a 21-Day Race Equity Challenge – a program adapted by Myers Park Presbyterian Church and other congregations and designed by Dr. Eddie Moore.
 For the next three weeks, read, listen, watch, notice, and grow.
 Be more equipped to make real change.

 Use the form below to join the challenge

 - Pick one of the resources listed below or on the Myers Park’s Challenge page every day for 21 days.

 - Diversify your understanding by doing some from each category.

 - Share your reflections, and recommend other resources, using the Comment Section below.

 - Pray for the places you are challenged and the people you are learning about.

 - Join in conversations, via Zoom, which will be scheduled and announced.